arclabs561/ai-visual-test/docs/NATURAL_LANGUAGE_SPECS.md

 ### Mapping Natural Language to Interfaces

-The system maps natural language specs to our existing interfaces, based on queeraoke's real-world patterns:
+The system maps natural language specs to our existing interfaces, based on real-world interactive game patterns:

 ```javascript
 // Natural language spec